 The Specific Carbohydrate Diet - in simple terms - was designed to starve out the intestinal bacteria that cause many kinds of pain and inflammatory bowel diseases.
-These "bad" bacteria happen to thrive on starches and sugars (long-chain carbohydrates).
+These "bad" bacteria happen to thrive on starches and certain sugars (long-chain carbohydrates).
 If the food for these critters is gone, then they won't be around to cause us pain.

 The SCD at its essence is a gluten-free, grain-free, lactose-free, and refined sugar-free diet.
 That doesn't mean that dairy and sweets are out of the picture!
 Although it sounds similar to a no-carb or low-carb diet, it is distinctly different; the goal with the SCD is to eliminate all long-chain carbohydrates.
 Short-chain carbohydrates that are allowable come from fruit, honey, homemade yogurt, nuts, and legal vegetables.

-,As you can see, the diet is extremely healthy and well-balanced.
-For anyone wondering if this food is enough to maintain a healthy body, let me just say that my bloodwork came back after my recent physical with enviable numbers in every area, including cholesterol.
-I've never felt or looked more healthy in my life, and my recent pregnancies progressed perfectly as I stayed 100% on the SCD.
+As you can see, the diet is extremely healthy and well-balanced.
+For anyone wondering if this food is enough to maintain a healthy body, let me just say that my blood work has consistently come back after my physicals with enviable numbers in every area, including cholesterol.
+I've never felt or looked more healthy in my life, and my three pregnancies progressed perfectly as I stayed 100% on the SCD.